tc39/notes/meetings/2019-03/mar-28.md

 DE: (presents slides).
 I'd like to hear if there are any concerns for approaching Stage 4 in June.

-MS: What Stage 4 criteria does Dynamic Import not meet yet?
+MLS: What Stage 4 criteria does Dynamic Import not meet yet?

 DE: MM raised the concerns, so maybe it's best to ask him?

 MM: Stage 3 is the time to give feedback of implementation conflicts.
 The thing was originally allowed to advance to Stage 3 with the understanding that the virtualization issue would eventually be solved through hooks in the realm API.
 DE and I talked and the realms group was planning of having a discussion before June to determine whether there was a conflict.
 I did read the proposal carefully.
 I think there's an 80% chance that the proposal as written will go to Stage 4.
 But I want the realm committee to look more carefully.

-MS: It seems to me that this could still advance to Stage 4 and if there are any changes we need to make, we can make them later.
+MLS: It seems to me that this could still advance to Stage 4 and if there are any changes we need to make, we can make them later.
 Everyone has implemented this already.

 MM: There have been many things in the past where everybody's implemented it but there were still things that needed to be changed.
 Because everything was implemented we knew that we still had an opportunity to fix the edge cases.